 There are several reasons why your dentist will likely recommend that you replace missing teeth.
 Firstly, your oral hygiene is an important consideration.
 Gaps in your teeth can be sensitive and hard to reach, meaning that you either avoid brushing them because of the discomfort, or simply can’t reach some areas effectively.
 This puts your remaining teeth at a greater risk of decay and may eventually lead to further tooth loss.

 Over a prolonged period of time, the jaw bone will slowly begin to weaken where teeth are missing.
 This is because when you chew, vibrations travel through the roots of your teeth and encourage healthy growth of the jaw bone.
 With a missing tooth, this stimulation no longer occurs and eventually the jaw can begin to weaken and recede.
-Not only does this increase the risk of losing more teeth in the future, it can also cause the appearance of early aging as your jawline slowly changes shape.
+Not only does this increase the risk of losing more teeth in the future, it can also cause the appearance of early ageing as your jawline slowly changes shape.

 A dental implant actually consists of three key components – the implant, the abutment and the crown.

 The implant is the most important part.
-This is a replacement for the root of the missing tooth and is made from biocompatible titanium, which is able to fuse with the existing bone in your jaw, restoring strength and providing a solid foundation for your new tooth or teeth that is as good as the original root.
+This is a replacement for the root of the missing tooth and is made from biocompatible titanium.
+This is able to fuse with the existing bone in your jaw, restoring strength and providing a solid foundation for your new tooth or teeth that is as good as the original root.
 Alternatives such as traditional crowns and bridges do not offer this.

 The abutment is mounted on the implant and allows the crown to be fitted.
 The crown is the visible part of the new tooth.
 This will be coloured and shaped to look and feel just like your natural teeth, so that once you have completed the treatment, you’ll forget you ever had missing teeth.
 Unlike traditional crowns, it will be supported by a root of its own and not rely on other teeth, meaning that the integrity of the surrounding teeth is not compromised.